AFTEA is a public charity professional organization

 Section 2 Professional associate membership in the Association shall be open to all Filipino and/or Filipino descent teachers/educators employed by the public or private educational institutions in the Philippines and other countries.

-Section 4 Membership shall become effective upon payment of membership fee and taking an oath as a member of the organization and shall pay an annual membership renewal dues in accordance with the provisions of this constitution and by-laws.
+Section 6 Membership shall become effective upon payment of the membership fee and taking an oath as a member of the organization and shall pay an annual membership renewal dues in accordance with the provisions of this constitution and By-laws.

-Section 5 A bona fide professional member shall pay an annual membership renewal due for continuous membership as provided for by the constitution and by-laws of the association.
+Section 7 A bona fide and active professional member shall pay an annual membership renewal due for continuous membership as provided for by the constitution and by-laws of the association.

-Section 6 Professional membership shall be continuous upon payment of annual membership renewal dues unless the member dies, voluntarily resigns from the association, or revoke for failing to comply with the provisions of the constitution and by-laws with due process.
+Section 8 Professional membership shall be continuous upon payment of annual membership renewal dues unless the member dies, voluntarily resigns from the association, or revokes for failing to comply with the provisions of the constitution and by-laws with due process.

-Section 7 All bona fide professional members in good standing are eligible to vote and maybe appointed, nominated, voted, elected and hold office for the association and are eligible to receive services provided for by the association unless otherwise disqualified upon due process.
+Section 9 All bona fide and active professional members in good standing are eligible to vote and may be appointed, nominated, voted, elected, and hold office for the association, and are eligible to receive services provided for by the association unless otherwise disqualified upon due process.

-Section 8 All professional members shall actively participate in all activities of the association.
+Section 10 Professional bona fide members shall actively participate in all activities of the association.

-Section 9 Professional members who retire shall continue to pay their annual dues to stay as honorary members for life.
-They are eligible to vote, maybe appointed, nominated, voted, elected and hold office or may represent the association.
+Section 11 Those professional members who retire shall continue to pay their annual dues to stay as honorary members for life.
+They are eligible to vote, may be appointed, nominated, voted, elected, and shall hold office, or they may represent the association.

-Section 1 The officers of the association shall consist of a President, Executive Vice President, Deputy Vice President, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Auditor, Press Relation Officer, and Business Manager.
+Section 1 The executive officers of the association shall consist of a President, Executive Vice President, Deputy Vice President, Secretary, Assistant Secretary, Treasurer, Assistant Treasurer, Auditor, Press Relations Officer, and Business Manager.

-Section 3 All officers shall be elected by the bonafide professional full members for a term of two years.
+Section 3 Officers shall be elected by the bona fide and active professional fellow members for a term of two years.
 They shall take an oath of office at the scheduled general meeting and shall hold office immediately.

-Section 4 No officers shall serve his/her office for more than two successive terms.
+Section 4 No officer shall serve his/her office for more than two successive terms.

-Section 5 The officers shall have been bonafide professional full members of the association for at least two years prior to their election and shall maintain their memberships in good standing during their term of office.
+Section 5 The officers shall have been bona fide and active professional fellow members of the association for at least two years before the election and shall maintain their memberships in good standing during their term of office.

-Section 8 The Academic Coordinators shall have been full members of the association for at least two years prior to their election and shall maintain their memberships in good standing during their term of office.
+Section 8 The Academic Board Coordinators shall have been active members of the association for at least two years before their appointment and shall maintain their memberships in good standing during their term of office.

 Section 9 The AFTEA Advisers shall consist of the former President/Chairman of the Association.

 Section 10 The Board of Directors shall consist of at least five (5) but not more than twenty (20) members.
-They shall have been full members of the association for at least two years prior to their appointment.
+They shall have been active members of the association for at least two years before their appointment.

 Section 11 The members of the Board of Directors shall be appointed by the Chairman of the Executive Board for a term of two years upon recommendation by any members of the association and approved by two-thirds (2/3) of the Executive Board.
 They shall function as member of the Executive Board.
 As well as perform other functions designated by the Executive Board.
-The Board of Directors are the Director for Philippine Affairs, Director for Membership and Recruitment, Director for Digital Communication and Technology, Director for Professional Development, Director for International Linkages, Director for Community Extension, Director for Research and Publication, Director for Immigrant Affairs and other designation as created.
+The Board of Directors shall be composed of the Director for Philippine Affairs, Director for Membership and Recruitment, Director for Digital Communication and Technology, Director for Professional Development, Director for International Linkages, Director for Community Extension and Innovation, Director for Research and Publication, Director for Immigrant Affairs, Director for Election Related Activities, and other designations as created.

-Section 12 There shall be designated Consultants of the association which consist of at least three (3) but not more than five (5) members.
-They shall have sufficient knowledge of the association prior to their designation.
+Section 12 There shall be designated and appointed Consultants of the Association that consist of at least three (3) but not more than five (5) members.
+They shall have sufficient knowledge of the association before their designation.

-Section 13 The Chairman of the Executive Board shall designate the Consultants.
-They may be recommended by any full members of the association and approved by the Executive Board prior to their designation.
+Section 13 The Chairman of the Executive Board shall designate or appoint the Consultants.
+They may be recommended by any members of the association and approved by the Executive Board before their designation.
 The Executive Board shall have the power to discontinue the designation of the Consultants as it may deem necessary.

 Section 15 The Chairman of the Executive Board shall designate the Executive Director of the AFTEA International Research and Education Conference (IREC).
 The Executive Director shall serve as the Chairman of the screening committee of the IREC.
-He may be recommended by any full members of the association and approved by the Executive Board prior to their designation.
+He may be recommended by any fellow members of the Association and approved by the Executive Board before their designation.
 The Executive Board shall have the power to discontinue the designation of the Executive Director as it may deem necessary.
 The Board may designate Directors for the IREC.

-Section 16 The Chairman of the Executive Board shall designate the Deputy Director of the IREC to assist the Executive Director and as well as in-charge for the Junior International Research and Education Conference (JIREC).
+Section 16 The Chairman of the Executive Board shall designate the Deputy Director of the IREC to assist the Executive Director, and he is the chairperson for the Junior International Research and Education Conference (JIREC).
 The Deputy Director shall serve as the Chairman of the screening committee of the JIREC.
-He may be recommended by any full members of the association and approved by the Executive Board prior to their designation.
+He may be recommended by any fellow members of the association and approved by the Executive Board before their designation.
 The Executive Board shall have the power to discontinue the designation of the Deputy Director and all other Directors of IREC as it may deem necessary.

 ARTICLE V-The Executive Board

-Section 1 The Executive Board shall consist of the officers, academic coordinators, academic dean, executive director, deputy director, advisers and members of the board of directors of the association.
+Section 1 The Executive Board shall consist of the executive officers, the board of directors, academic board coordinators, the academy dean, executive director, deputy director, and advisers of the Association.

-Section 2 The Executive Board shall have the power to create plans, programs and projects necessary for the general purpose of the Association.
+Section 2 Executive Board shall have the power to create plans, programs, and projects necessary for the general purpose of the Association.

 Section 3 The Executive Board of New York shall have the sole power to authorize the creation and disenfranchisement of a chapter organization as it may deem necessary upon the approval of the majority of the New York Chapter Association members in consultation with the respective chapter organization members.